-The COVID-19 pandemic and the related measures taken have changed the global economic outlook for the foreseeable future.
-Considering the uncertainty of the outcome of the current events and observable financial market volatility in March 2020, the percentage used for the negative change of the unobservable input factor was doubled from 5% to 10% this year.
-This percentage currently represents the Board of Directors' best estimate of a reasonable possible shift in the inputs for purposes of this analysis.
+The COVID-19 pandemic has changed the global economic outlook for the foreseeable future.
+Given the uncertainty of the outcome of current events and the observable financial market volatility since March 2020, the percentage used in the sensitivity analysis for the negative change of the unobservable input factor was set at 10% as of March 31, 2021 (same as prior year).
+This percentage currently represents the Board of Director's best estimate of a reasonable possible shift in the inputs.
 Hence, should the significant unobservable input increase by 5% or decrease by 10%, the value of each category of investments would follow respectively by the absolute positive or negative amount as shown in the table below.

-No interrelationships between unobservable inputs used in the Company's valuation of its Level 3 funds and direct investments have been identified.
+No interrelationships between unobservable inputs used in the Company's valuation of its Level III funds and direct investments have been identified.

 The category "Direct investments" in the table below may include certain investments using the valuation technique "Reported fair value".
-The fair value of such direct investments is based on a reported fair value by the lead investor.
-Hence, we use the reported fair value rather than a direct investment valuation.
+The fair value of such direct investments is based on an NAV reported by the lead investor.